8 Best Flea Treatment For Cats- Knock Out Fleas With These Safe Treatments

 Tetrachlorvinphos

-Sometimes referred to by the abbreviation TCVP, this chemical is a neurotoxin that affects fleas.
+Sometimes abbreviated to TCVP, this chemical is a neurotoxin that affects fleas.
 It’s particularly common in flea collars.
-TCVP could be harmful to both you and your cat – it’s classified as a possible human carcinogen.
+TCVP is classified as a possible human carcinogen and could also be harmful to your cat.

 Propoxur